 What is due for Lesson 4?

-Lesson 4 will take us three weeks to complete.
-28 June - 18 July 2017.
+Lesson 4 will take three weeks to complete.
+9 -29 Oct 2019.
 You will complete reading assignments by the end of the first week.
 You'll submit the data analyses at the end of the second week.
 The team reading and discussion assignments will take place over the second week.
 The whole class paper discussion and the teaching and learning discussion will take place during the third week.
 The fact sheet paper is due at the end of the third week.
 See the table below for complete details.

 |Requirement||Submitted for Grading?||Due Date|

 |Reading: "The Mississippi Valley Earthquakes of 1811 and 1812: Intensities, Ground Motion, and Magnitudes"||No||15 Oct (end of 1st week)|